Accept Apple Pay with UI components

 Unzer API.
 The Unzer payment type will be needed to perform the actual transaction.
 For this you should provide a

-from your frontend.
+backend controller to accept the typeId from your frontend.
 This controller returns the result of the API

 authorization because Apple Pay uses this to display the result to the customer.

-As an example you can have a look at this RequestMapping
+As an example you can have a look at this RequestMapping:

 $jsonData = json_decode(file_get_contents('php://input'), false);